Skip to content

 Objective:

-Explore artists and researchers working with biofabricated materials, examining applications in sustainable design, fashion, and material science.
+To explore artists, researchers, and companies pioneering biofabricated materials, with a focus on their applications in sustainable design, fashion, and material science.

 Biofabricated Textiles and Biomaterials